davidchesnut/sp-dev-docs/docs/general-development/how-to-retrieve-user-profile-properties-by-using-the-javascript-object-model-in.md

 7. In the **Layouts** folder, open the shortcut menu for theUserProfilesJSOM folder, and then add a new SharePoint application page namedUserProfiles.aspx.

-    > [!NOTE]
-      > The code examples in this article define custom code in the page markup but do not use the code-behind class file that Visual Studio creates for the page.
+   > Note: The code examples in this article define custom code in the page markup but do not use the code-behind class file that Visual Studio creates for the page.

 8. Open the shortcut menu for the UserProfiles.aspx page, and then choose **Set as Startup Item**.

 9. In the markup for the UserProfiles.aspx page, paste the following code inside the "Main" **asp:Content** tags.
 This code adds a **span** control that displays the results of the query, **SharePoint:ScriptLink** controls that reference SharePoint JavaScript class library files, and **script** tags to contain your custom logic.

   ```HTML
 <span id="results"></span><br />
 <SharePoint:ScriptLink ID="ScriptLink1" name="SP.js" runat="server"
     ondemand="false" localizable="false" loadafterui="true" />